buenaflor/KPlatform/README.md

 val platform = KPlatform()
 ```

+❗ For an in-depth view of what API is available [check out the API documentation](https://buenaflor.github.io/KPlatform/).

 ### Operating System and Compilation Target

 The API surfaces the operating system and compilation target information.